National Stadium, Dhaka: Home of Bangladesh football

 With a purpose-built cricket stadium being constructed on the outskirts of the city, the ground was taken out of commission at the end of the 2004–05 season, and handed over for the sole use of the Bangladesh national football team.
 Other than being used for the 2011 Cricket World Cup opening ceremony, the stadium has been mainly used for football purposes since the turn of the decade.
 In March 2005, the Bangladesh Football Federation organised the Independence Day Gold Cup to mark its permanent possession of the stadium.

 The stadium has hosted the SAFF Championship three times to date.
 First during the 2003 edition when Bangladesh lifted the trophy for the first time in history, in front of 46,000 local supporters.
 Since then the 2009 and most recently the 2018 editions of the tournament have all taken place at the stadium.
-Ever since the inception of the Bangladesh Premier League, in 2007, the stadium has been used has been used to host majority of the league seasons.
+Ever since the inception of the Bangladesh Premier League, in 2007, the stadium has been used to host majority of the league seasons.